antoinechedin/gem-hunt/README.md

 ![Gem Hunt banner](doc/readme-banner.png "Gem Hunt banner")

-# Gem hunt Hunt : a Steven Universe dice game.
+# Gem Hunt : a Steven Universe dice game.

 Play as Garnet, Amethyst and Pearl, and Steven, and even more in this strategic dice game where you hunt and capture corrupted gems.
 Up to 5 players, alone